ozby/simplebackend/README.md

 ### Authorization

-You must provide an implementation of the Authorizer interface.
+You must provide an implementation of the Authorizer interface so that SimpleServer knows if the user is authorized to create an event.

+When it comes to reading data, it is recommended that you implement authorization in the Views.

 One straight forward way is Role Based Access Control where you check if a specific role is stored on a User model.
 Just remember to verify updates on the User model so that the user cannot set the roles himself.

 ### GraphQL